MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Methodology

 \subsubsection{Spatial Fidelity Constraint}

-The spatial loss $\mathcal{L}_{spatial}$ primarily serves to integrate complementary and salient information from the two modalities.
-Specifically, $\mathcal{L}_{spatial}$ comprises a pixel similarity loss \cite{r122} and a structural similarity index measurement loss \cite{r135}, ensuring that the fused video frame $I^F$ simultaneously preserves salient target information from the infrared modality and rich textural information from the visible modality.
+The spatial loss $\mathcal{L}_{\text{spatial}}$ primarily serves to integrate complementary and salient information from the two modalities.
+Specifically, $\mathcal{L}_{\text{spatial}}$ consists of a pixel similarity loss \cite{r122} and a structural similarity loss \cite{r135}, preserving infrared saliency and visible details in the fused frame $I^F$.